AlexanderLindsay/DominionsReplayHelper/docs/index.md

 </details>
 <details>
   <summary>How do I use this?</summary>
   After downloading the zip file, run the <code>DominionsReplayHelper.GUI.exe</code> file.
 A console will open up with the app.
 If this is the first time running the app, it will ask for the path to the dominions 6 save folder.
-This is most likely in <code>AppData/Roaming/Dominions6/savedgames</code>, but the app expects the full path.
+This is most likely in <code>AppData/Roaming/Dominions6/savedgames</code>.
+The game will link to the correct root folder by opening <code>Tools & Manuals</code> in the main menu and then clicking <code>Open User Data Directory</code>

   Once the path has been set, the app will display a list of the multiplayer games, the current turn, and if that turn has been saved or not.
 Highlighting the row and pressing Shift-S or clicking Save the button in the bottom bar will save the current turn.
 </details>